camilo-v/Bioinformatics/README.md

 By Camilo Valdes.

-See the LICENSE file for licensing information (MIT license).
+See the LICENSE.md file for licensing information (MIT license).